datopian/playbook/onboarding/README.md

-# Induction Guide
+# Onboarding Guide

 [[toc]]

 ## Intention

-*The intention of this Induction Guide is to fulfil on the following user stories.*
+*The intention of this Onboarding Guide is to fulfil on the following user stories.*

 Personas

-* Inductee = New Joiner
+* Onboardee = New Joiner
-* Inductor / Induction Manager = person setting up New Joiner
+* Onboarder / Onboarding Manager = person setting up New Joiner

-As an Inductee I want a simple step by step process to get set up (that I can do largely on my own) so that I am ready to go (and know i am ready to go)
+As an Onboardee I want a simple step by step process to get set up (that I can do largely on my own) so that I am ready to go (and know i am ready to go)

-As the Inductor I want to know what I need to do for and with the Inductee and that I've done it all so that Inductee is set up and supported and I don't miss things out
+As the Onboarder I want to know what I need to do for and with the Onboardee and that I've done it all so that Onboardee is set up and supported and I don't miss things out

-* Things i need to do before the Inductee starts their induction (e.g. ensure they have a contract)
+* Things i need to do before the Onboardee starts their onboarding (e.g. ensure they have a contract)
-* Things to do during induction
+* Things to do during onboarding
-* Things to do after induction
+* Things to do after onboarding

-## Inductor
+## Onboarder

 *Note these steps need always be done in the order list.
-E.g. sometimes getting a formal contract completed may take some time and you can still set up their email and start induction*.
+E.g. sometimes getting a formal contract completed may take some time and you can still set up their email and start onboarding*.

 1. **Contract**: Ensure they have a contract set up (and signed) - usually ops will take care of this
 2. **GSuite Account and Email**: Create their email account e.g. first.last@domain.com on Google Apps and share the login details via email (part of email creation wizard in google apps)
-3. **Induction email**: Send them induction email to their new org email cc'ing their personal email (if you have it)
+3. **Onboarding email**: Send them onboarding email to their new org email cc'ing their personal email (if you have it)
 4. **Create accounts**: on systems where they can't create themselves
    * Xero
    * Slack